bfeif/personal-website/content/posts/geographical-indexing-explained.md

 <img src="/images/h3-icosahedron-face.png" alt="drawing">

+Further note that, the more faces a projection of the sphere has, the closer it approximates the sphere, and thus, the less spatial distortions it has.
+With this, H3's hexagons have more consistent sizes than S2's squares, and still more than Geohash's squares.

 #### H3's Sacrifices
 At this point, you might be wondering -- what about a space-filling curve?
 What about subdividing hexagons into smaller hexagons?
 Well, there is no such thing as the perfect software architecture; only the right one.
 And in order to achieve such hexagonal elegance, Uber had to make a few sacrifices.

-First, one drawback of hexagons in comparison with squares, is that hexagons don't quite as cleanly subdivide into other hexagons.
+First: one drawback of hexagons in comparison with squares, is that hexagons don't quite as cleanly subdivide into other hexagons.
 <img src="/images/h3-hexagon-subdivisions.png" alt="drawing">

 In H3, one hexagon divides into seven other hexagons, in which the resultant subdivided hexagons sit at a slight angle with respect to the larger containing hexagon.
 The result of this is that the strict spatial hierarchy discussed above regarding Geohash -- that if a latitude-longitude point is contained in a cell then it is guaranteed to be contained in that cell's parent -- is not maintained in H3.